kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 **Things to try**

-* We are running this against the first 1000 recipes very often and it would be good to know that they came from a diverse collection of sites.
-Write a script to grab all the JSON files and print out a distribution of the domains, also do this for the first thousand recipes and see what the distribution is like.
+* Since we often test and evaluate our model on the first 1000 recipes, it’s important to ensure that these samples represent a diverse set of websites.
+Write a script that scans all the JSON files, extracts the source domain for each, and generates a frequency distribution.
+Then compare this distribution with the one for just the first 1000 recipes to identify any sampling bias.
-* To really improve things, write a script that takes all those domains and produces a more balanced list of the first 1000 recipes (prefix them with a '\_' so that they get read first (e.g. '\_recipe_00008.json' and the corresponding '\_recipe_00008.html')).
+* To go a step further, write a script that uses the domain information to assemble a more balanced selection of 1000 recipes—ensuring even representation from a variety of sources.
+To prioritize these files during loading, prefix them with an underscore (e.g., '\_recipe\_00008.json' and the matching '\_recipe\_00008.html') so they are read first by the loader.

 ### Improving Labeling

-OK, Data Cleanup only made things worse (it will definitely improve things in the long term), but for now let's try a different strategy.
-Let's try improving our labeling by seeing if the string is similar rather than exact matching on words in the string.
+OK, while Data Cleanup ultimately helps in the long run, it actually hurt model performance in the short term.
+So instead of focusing on data quality, let’s shift our attention to improving how we assign labels.
+Specifically, we’ll move away from exact string matching and explore using similarity-based comparisons to better align blocks of text with their correct labels.

 ```bash
 git checkout post-3-part-11